Autocar.co.uk got a chance to sit down with the new 650i and got to do a full road test/review of the car.

 First, they found the 650i to be a ‘seriously rapid car’, only half a second slower then the Bentley Continental GTC getting to 100mph.
 They go on to comment on the highly responsive turbos and transmission.
 The overall impression they give is that the engine/drivetrain on this car is perfect.

-What they didn’t particularly like was the steering, handling and general responsiveness of the car to their inputs, they go on to say …
+What they didn’t particularly like was the steering, handling and general responsiveness of the car to … CONTINUED

 On the heels of the ‘official’ release of the new 6 series Coupe, the press are now releasing their 6 series cabriolet reviews.
 Author Dave Moore writes an interesting review of the new 6 titled, “BMW’s six pistol pleasure returns”, citing the car’s high points as: Simpler styling; technology laden; thunderous performance; useful passenger and load areas; nimble for one so big.

-Low points: A bit heavy; absence of smaller engine choice; dominant iDrive screen, and overall verdict: Impressive convertible is a cinch to drive and even with all that technology, great fun.
+Low points: A bit heavy; absence of smaller engine choice; dominant iDrive screen, and overall verdict: Impressive convertible is a cinch to drive and … CONTINUED

 Car and Driver has the very first 1M vs. competition shootout, and the 1M emerged victorious over some formidable competition on some formidable grounds – versus the Audi TT RS and the Infiniti IPL G37 at the famed Tail of the Dragon roads.
 The 1M coupe was the “clear winner,” and described as neither a performance poseur nor a cynical styling exercise.